 Sites: lining the urinary passages; the ureter and the urinary bladder, In these sites, the lumen is subjected to volume changes due to emptying and distension, in the empty condition, the epithelium consists of several layers:

-- A basal cell layer formed of low columnar cells.
+- A basal cell layer is formed of low columnar cells.

 - A varying number of intermediate polygonal cell layers of which the cell layer immediately below the surface layer is pear-shaped.